 The “intellectual property optimists” think that the traditional music labels will maintain their hegemony.
 But I see changes afoot at every level of the business, from how music is created and recorded, to how it is publicized and how it is distributed and/or sold.
 The U.S. Supreme Court can render 100 judgments, but the game is already over.
 As in so many other of the content businesses, the big names will continue to hold considerable sway.
 But they will no longer be able to exercise control of the outcome.
 And the sooner they recognize and embrace this fact, the happier everyone will be.

 I look separately at television, the movie business, radio and more.
 But I think the die is cast.
 Get with the program, or the program will quickly race past you.

 References to the Future of Music

-1. There’s a good blog on the music industry, called, not surprisingly, the Future of Music.
+1. There’s a good blog on the music industry, called “Explore the Future Of Music Success with Dave Kusek”.

 2. Devoting substantial coverage to the declining sales of CDs, in April 9, 2007, the Financial Times quoted extensively from Recorded Music and Music Publishing [2007-2009], published by Enders Analysis.

 The Enders report forecasts that by 2009 overall music sales will be half their level from the peak of the CD boom: global music sales will fall to $23b in 2009, down 16 per cent from last year and far below the peak of $45b in 1997.

 Although the report predicted that CD sales will start stabilizing in 2010 when penetration of MP3 players such as the iPod is expected to reach saturation, the Financial Times paraphrased Enders’ concern that the lifespan of any hit album is now shorter and, as a result, revenues from blockbusters are no longer covering the labels’ costs and other commercial failures, and quoted the inescapable conclusion: “The labels’ business model is at a very uncomfortable juncture.”